abhishek1291997/Image-classification-using-deep-learning/README.md

 This Data contains around 25k images of size 150x150 distributed under 6 categories. {buildings, forest, glacier, mountain, sea,  street}
 There are around 14k images in Train, 3k in Test and 7k in Prediction.

+## Working
+- Firstly, I imported all the useful libraries needed for our project.
+Then we started by creating empty lists for our training data, test data folder.
+- After all this, get all the images from directories to predefined empty lists, by reading them and resizing them so that all the images are of same size.
+After this, start making the model and training the data.
+- The main **challenge** in making the model to create a efficient one which has low computational cost.
+By using the separable convolution instead of traditional convolution layer we achieved the better result with less computation cost.

 ## Acknowledgement
 Used the dataset from kaggle [intel-image-classification](https://www.kaggle.com/puneet6060/intel-image-classification) .
 Thanks to https://datahack.analyticsvidhya.com for the challenge and Intel for the Data.